lycus/mci/docs/instruction_set.rst

 of an element beyond the bounds of an array is acceptable, but dereferencing or writing to it results in undefined behavior.

-The first source register must be an array or vector type, while the second source register must be of type ``uint``.
+The first source register must be an array, vector, or static array, while the second register must be of type ``uint``.

 The target register must be a pointer to the first source register's element type.